DanielHassan-dev/danielhassan-dev/README.md

-# Hello, I'm Hassan Daniel 👋
+# Hello, I'm Daniel Hassan👋

 Welcome to my little corner of the internet! and I'm a **Software & Web3 Developer** passionate about **decentralization, UI/UX, and building on the Internet Computer!**